jnoc/telegram-username-checker/README.md

 3. Edit the `config.ini` indisde a text editor.
 It explains what to do inside of it.
 4. You have 2 options from here
- a.
-You can directly run the python file by double clicking it
+ A).
+You can directly run the python file by double clicking it or B).
- b.
 Open the Command Prompt or Terminal.
 Navigate to the file:

 ```
 cd *path to the folder*
 ```

-5. Run the script via command line
+4b.
+Run the script via command line

 ```
 python check.py